-3 hours--Studies the origins, structure and processes of grammar with an emphasis on the teaching of linguistic grammar in a writing based context, methods and strategies for teaching writing processes for a variety of modalities and purposes that include collaborative approaches and contemporary technologies; and research based assessment of secondary student writing.
+3 hours--Studies theoretical perspectives of language and languaging, including language acquisition, conventions, dialect, grammar systems, and the impact of languages on society as they relate to various rhetorical situations (e.g., journalism, social media, popular culture) and audiences.
+Evaluates strategies for teaching writing processes for a variety of modalities and purposes that include collaborative approaches and contemporary technologies; and research-based formative and summative assessment of secondary student writing.

-ENG 4813 Special Topics in Literature (Subject named in title listing) ■
+ENG 4813 Special Topics in Literature (Subject named in title listing)